Fossil fuel companies have been driving the climate crisis and delaying action on climate change for decades.

 Monday 20th March, 7pm

 We’re excited, but what exactly is going on in the UK, and how do I get involved?
-Join this storytelling webinar to hear from a range of campaigners from local government, university, faith, sponsorship and others about what they’ve got planned and how they did it.
+Watch this storytelling webinar to hear from a range of campaigners from local government, university, faith, sponsorship and others about what they’ve got planned and how they did it.
 A chance to find out more information, ask questions and get inspired.

 Wednesday 22nd March, 6:30pm